-The accounts payable and accrued liabilities of the Company as at May 31, 2022 and as at November 30, 2021 include the following amounts due to related parties:
+The accounts payable and accrued liabilities of the Company as at August 31, 2022 included amounts due to related parties of \$28,158 (November 30, 2021 - \$18,661).

-November 30,

-May 31, 2022 2021

-Key management personnel \$ 197,423 \$ 18,661

 10. Capital Management

 The Company manages its capital to maintain its ability to continue as a going concern and to provide returns to shareholders and benefits to other stakeholders.
 The capital structure of the Company consists of cash and equity comprised of issued share capital and deficit.